 Keeping a food diary and eating regular, nutritious meals are keys to success at losing weight.
 According to Dr. McTiernan’s study, you find mindfulness by food journaling.
 The routine keeps you on track and acutely aware of–and responsible for–every morsel that you eat.

 Keep a Food Diary and Achieve Weight Loss the Proven Way: Join WW

 There is one effortless way to keep a food journal–by joining WW, the new and newly re-invented Weight Watchers program.
 It assigns point values to the food you eat; you track it in a convenient app.
 You access it from either your smartphone, tablet, or via computer.

 If you want to achieve weight loss, give them a try.
 I did, and I lost 62 pounds in just over six months.
-Not only do I look and feel better, but I have also reduced my high blood pressure.
+I have reshaped my body entirely.
+But not only do I look and feel better, but I have also reduced my high blood pressure.
 Reaching my goal weight has made me proud of my efforts.

-Please use my referral link.
+Please use my referral link (below).
 I’ll get a free month and you will, too!
 You have nothing to lose but those unwelcome pounds!

 Join for Free + Get One Month Free on 3 months of WW Digital.
 Try our newest program, myWW, our most customized ever!